sivapraveen-s/Shell-Scripting/README.md

 #### Unsetting Variables

   <p align = "left"> Unsetting or Deleting a variable directly the shell is remove the variable from the list of variables that it  tracks.
   Once unset variable cannot be access the store value in the variable.

 ```
 Syntax: unset VARIABLE_NAME
 ```

 #### Variable Types

   1. Local Variables
   2. Environment Variables
   3. Shell Variables

 #### Scope of Variables

   Variables in the Bournce shell do not have to be declared as they do like in C/C++.
-But if you try to read an undeclared variabled, the result is the empty string. you get no warning or errors.
+  But if you try to read an undeclared variable, the result is the empty string. you get no warning or errors.
 This can cause some subtle bugs- if you assign

+#### Special Variables
+  $$   - Represents Process ID -or- PID of the current shell
+  $0  - The filename of the current script
+  $#  - The number of arguments supplied to a script
+  $*  - Arugments are double quoted.
+If a script received two arguments, $* is equivalent to $1 $2
+  $@  - Arguments are Inidvidually Double quoted.
+If a script receives two arguments, $@ is equivalent to $1 $2.
+  $?  - Exit status of the last command which was executed
+  $~  - Process number of the last background command

+  Positional Parameters - $0 to $9, pointing $0 pointing to the actual command -or- program -or- shell script -or- function and S1, $2 .... $9 as the arguments to the command.